Best YouTube Reporting Tools for Agencies in 2026 (Honest 7-Tool Comparison)

 We tested seven YouTube reporting tools across pricing, white-label depth, AI insight quality, and one capability almost nobody has: visibility into competitor channels and their comment threads.

-Key Takeaways81% of US agencies expect YouTube spend to stay flat or rise in 2026, yet only 22% feel they have visibility into creator efforts (Pixability Global Agency Study 2026).The dominant agency reporting platforms — AgencyAnalytics, DashThis, Whatagraph, GreyMetrics — all pull from the YouTube Analytics API.
-None pulls public competitor-channel data.Comment-level sentiment, audience-question extraction, and AI-generated commentary on why metrics moved are absent from every general reporting tool in this comparison.If your client work spans multiple platforms (YouTube + Instagram + TikTok + LinkedIn): use a multi-platform tool (AgencyAnalytics, DashThis, Whatagraph) for the cross-channel deliverable plus a YouTube-vertical layer for the strategic insight.
+Key Takeaways81% of US agencies expect YouTube spend to stay flat or rise in 2026, yet only 22% feel they have visibility into creator efforts (Pixability Global Agency Study 2026).The dominant agency reporting platforms — AgencyAnalytics, DashThis, Whatagraph, GreyMetrics — all pull from the YouTube Analytics API, which is OAuth-gated to channels your client owns.
+That's a hard product wall set by Google, not a feature gap.
+None of them can pull public competitor-channel data; the wall is structural, not roadmap.Comment-level sentiment, audience-question extraction, and AI-generated commentary on why metrics moved are absent from every general reporting tool in this comparison.If your client work spans multiple platforms (YouTube + Instagram + TikTok + LinkedIn): use a multi-platform tool (AgencyAnalytics, DashThis, Whatagraph) for the cross-channel deliverable plus a YouTube-vertical layer for the strategic insight.
 If your client work is YouTube-heavy or YouTube-only: OneTube on Agency Starter+ can serve as a standalone — branded PDF reports plus the competitor and comment intelligence in one tool.

 Why do agencies need a YouTube reporting tool in 2026?